5 Must-Have Tips for Submitting a Successful Construction Bid

 1. Nail Your Pre-Bid Preparation

-Smart bidding starts before the numbers.
+Smart bidding begins before the proposal is even outlined.
 Read the RFP carefully.
 Visit the site.
 Understand permitting timelines and client goals.

 2. Submit a Clear and Complete Proposal

-Don’t just submit an estimate.
-Submit a story.
-A bid should tell the client what they’re getting, why it costs what it does, and how you’ll deliver it.
+A bid should tell the client what they’re getting, its costs, and how you’ll deliver it.

 Include: